noah-sinnott/Shipped/README.md

 ### Running the App
+next you must run `npm i` from the project folder

-Once you have the environment variables set up, you can run the app with the following commands:
+Once you have the environment variables set up and ran `npm i`, you can run the app with the following commands:

 * For the server: `npm run dev`
 * For the client: `npm start` from inside the shipped-app directory